Two Favorite Gardens in Wiltshire

 Fourteen years later, the house is anchored within a series of articulated garden rooms.
 A front garden makes a colorful, welcoming statement, while the patio at the back feels like the extension of a sitting room, a transition between the cozy house and the wider garden and landscape beyond.

-Though there is a proper English lawn (Sarah’s late husband liked all manner of sports, including croquet), with proper yew hedges serving as the backdrop for proper English borders, the plantings are far from traditional, a testimony to Sara’s love of plants.
+Though there is a proper English lawn (Sarah’s late husband liked all manner of sports, including croquet), with proper yew hedges serving as the backdrop for proper English borders, the plantings are far from traditional, a testimony to Sarah’s love of plants.

 There are secret spaces in this garden: places to sit and contemplate the stars, places to shelter from the wind, places to cool off when it’s hot, and places to reflect.
 This is the garden of a plantswoman, yes, but also a garden to be in, a place where the gardener finds peace while working the soil, a place very much in balance with nature.